actmd/abraham/README.md

 ### Tour content

 Within a tour file, each tour is composed of a series of **steps**.
-A step may have a title and must have a description.
+A step may have a `title` and must have `text`.
 You may attach a step to a particular element on the page, and place the callout in a particular position.

 In this example, we define a tour called "intro" with 3 steps: